Fix Website Errors Fast

 Fast WordPress Checklist

-- Disable recent plugins
+- Disable the most recent plugin change

 - Switch to a default theme

-- Enable debug mode
+- Enable debug mode safely

-- Check wp-config.php settings
+- Check

-- Increase PHP memory limit
+wp-config.phpsettings - Increase PHP memory limit if needed

-- Inspect server logs
+- Inspect server and WordPress logs

 What to Check First Based on the Error